Internet Marketing 101: Local Businesses Need Social Media

 - Unfortunately, 24% of small businesses still lack a productive social media presence.

 The age of social media is upon us.
-Each day, millions of people use social media to post constant updates about their lives, their interests, and random things that generates a heavy intrigue into the world of social media.
+Each day, millions of people use social platforms to post constant updates about their lives, their interests, and random things that generates a heavy intrigue into the world of social media.
 Social media allows people to connect and interact with others, receive vital new information, and check the newest world trends.
 Overall, social media has grown into an vibrant pastime for its users.
 Nonetheless, social media is also a brilliant marketing tool for this very reason.

 By using social platforms properly, and following social media marketing best practices you can effectively market your business to an unlimited audience.
 In fact, millions of business use social to achieve their web marketing goals.
 Unfortunately, many local businesses forgo creating their social media accounts.
 As you will find out in this article, social media is an important marketing tool that can yield numerous positive results for local businesses.

 Everyone is Using Social Media

 It rarely needs to be stated that social media is popular in today’s digital age, especially when the data speaks for itself.
-According to Sprout Social, 30% of millennial interact with brands at least once each day on social media.
+According to Sprout Social, 30% of millennial interact with brands at least once each day on social platforms.
 Surprisingly, 80% of baby boomers use social apps and media to view online promotions.
 Accordingly, this data proves that social media has the diverse attention of two of the most important demographic cohorts in the United States.
-Therefore, you could benefit your entire local business if you establish a strong social media presence.
+Therefore, you could benefit your entire local business if you establish a strong social presence.

 Think of conversion optimization as the process of making a new friend at a bar.
 Neil Patel#seotips #digitalmarketing #marketing #socialmedia #contentmarketing #google #socialmediamarketing #smallbusiness#digitalmarketingtips #marketingtips #business #digitalagency #bahrain pic.twitter.com/Hx3XUT2Pkx